 Though this is not a heavy, rich dish at all — it tastes like it is.
 And while I’m calling it a side dish, I would happily sit down with a big bowl as a main course.

-- 2 approximately 4-inch jalapeño peppers
+- 2 (approximately 4-inch) jalapeño peppers

-- 3 3/4 cups corn kernels from about 5 ears corn -- frozen and thawed is okay, too, divided
+- 3 3/4 cups corn kernels, divided* (from about 5 ears corn)

 - 3/4 cup vegetable stock